-For over sixteen years Deborah worked as an accredited Cognitive Behavioural Therapist in London.
+For over seventeen years Deborah worked as a Cognitive Behavioural Therapist in London.
 She received a BSc in Psychology and an MSc in Rational Emotive Behaviour Therapy (CBT) from Goldsmiths College, University of London.

 She worked for the NHS and later joined the Therapy Team at Nightingale Hospital where she ran groups and individual sessions for four years specializing in Depression and Anxiety.
 During her time there she also contributed to the introduction of Mindfulness into the program.
 She then moved to Private Practice.